Zamiell/stardew-valley/Min-Max_Guide.md

   * Start to clear debris on the farm where your Quality Sprinklers + Starfruit crop will go.
   * Craft + place Quality Sprinklers, craft + place Scarecrows.
   * Hoe + plant Parsnips (as a "linger crop" to keep the squares watered on Summer 1).
-  * Craft + place extra furnaces until you have around 30.
-(You will need more than 30 furnaces later on when the yields from Skull Cavern runs increase; you can craft more later.)
-  * Craft + place [Tappers](https://stardewvalleywiki.com/Tapper) on the Oak trees scattered around your farm that you did not cut down.
+  * Craft + place extra furnaces with your spare copper.
+  * Start to plant acorns in a corner of the farm to build up an Oak tree forest.
+    * Eventually, you will use [Tree Fertilzier](https://stardewvalleywiki.com/Tree_Fertilizer) on them.
   * Farm more ore in the mines (on floor 20/40/80).

 ### Spring 19